OECD CONTROL SYSTEM FOR WASTE RECOVERY

 Since March 1992, transboundary movements of wastes destined for recovery operations between member countries of the Organisation for Economic Co-operation and Development (OECD) have been supervised and controlled under a specific intra-OECD Control System.

-Moreover, a new database of Transboundary Movements of Wastes destined for recovery operations is now available and includes relevant information to complete the forms for notification and movement documents required by national competent authorities.
-This database contains information divided into two parts: (i) contact details of competent authorities and pre-consented recovery facilities; (ii) pre-consented waste details which include the waste name and code, the type of recovery operation applied, the type of technology used, the validity of the pre-consent and the quantity of waste concerned.
+(ii) pre-consented waste details which include the waste name and code, the type of recovery operation applied, the type of technology used, the validity of the pre-consent and the quantity of waste concerned.